What is Working for Women?

 - Poverty rates are higher for women who are Black (38.8 percent) or Latina (40.8 percent).

-Secondly, the business community needs to become better corporate citizens.
-We have seen the power of what can happen when we bring business resources (skills and dollars to nonprofits.
+We have seen the power of what can happen when we bring valuable business resources (skills and dollars) to nonprofits.
 But how can a business owner ensure that those resources will make an impact while running their business?

 By investing inWorking for Women, you can help businesses and their employees apply their resources thoughtfully while helping nonprofits expand through programming and capacity building.
 Doing this allows for a greater impact on our society because when you invest in a woman, you invest in her community as well as in the next generation of the workforce.